About the SHRI

 As a national human rights institution, it works on the basis of the UN's Paris Principles.
 These require legal anchoring of the institution, a comprehensive mandate for the protection and promotion of all human rights, independence, in particular from other institutions, the government and parliament, a pluralistic composition and sufficient public funding.

-The SHRI is a public corporation in the legal form of an association.
+The SHRI is a public corporation structured similarly to an association.
 It is autonomous, politically, institutionally and ideologically independent, and determines its own focus and the use of its resources.

 What we do